canonical/checkbox/docs/reference/glossary.rst

     Provider

-        A container for jobs, test plans, private executables and data.
+        A container for jobs, test plans, private executable files and data.
         Providers are the foundation of Checkbox as they *provide* all of the content.
 Providers can be created and managed by any entity, separately from the Checkbox project.